MaayanLab/predicting-gene-function/README.md

 ## Miscellaneous
 1. In creating the violin plots, the violin data from the data folder should be uploaded beforehand.
-2. For convenience, an R vector-ready list of the Enrichr library names is in the data folder.
+2. For convenience, an R-vector-ready list of the Enrichr library names is in the data folder.